adapter-hub/adapters/adapter_docs/v2_transition.md

 `Split` describes splitting the input sequences between two adapters at a specified index.
 Thus, in the shown setup, in each adapter layer, the input is first passed through adapter `a` before being split up between adapters `b` and `c` and passed through both adapters in parallel.

-Besides the two blocks shown, `adapter-transformers` currently also includes a `Fuse` block (for _AdapterFusion_) and a `Parallel` block (see below).
+Besides the two blocks shown, `adapter-transformers` currently also includes a `Fuse` block (for [_AdapterFusion_](https://arxiv.org/pdf/2005.00247.pdf)) and a `Parallel` block (see below).
 All of these blocks derive from `AdapterCompositionBlock`, and they can be combined in flexibly in many ways.
 For more information on specifying the active adapters using `active_adapters` and the new composition blocks, refer to the [corresponding section in our documentation](adapter_composition.md).

 ### New model support: Adapters for BART and GPT-2

-The two new model architectures added in v2.0.0, BART and GPT-2, start the process of integrating adapters into sequence-to-sequence models, with more to come.
+The two new model architectures added in v2.0, BART and GPT-2, start the process of integrating adapters into sequence-to-sequence models, with more to come.

 We have [a separate blog post]() presenting our results when training adapters on both models and new adapters in the Hub.